US Civics Guide and Education

 United States Civics 101

-America's Self-government System Was a Revolutionary Change From The Oppressive Rule Under a King
+America's Self-government System Was a Revolutionary Change from the Oppressive Rule Under a Tyrannical King

 - Republic